coldbox-modules/cbsecurity/readme.md

 			// Enable/Disable the cbAuth login/logout listener in order to rotate keys enableAuthTokenRotator : true
 		},
+		/**
+		 * --------------------------------------------------------------------------
+		 * Firewall Settings
+		 * --------------------------------------------------------------------------
+		 * The firewall is used to block/check access on incoming requests via security rules or via annotation on handler actions.
+		 * Here you can configure the operation of the firewall and especially what Validator will be in charge of verifying authentication/authorization
+		 * during a matched request.
+		 */
 		firewall : {
 			// Auto load the global security firewall automatically, else you can load it a-la-carte via the `Security` interceptor "autoLoadFirewall"            : true,
-			// The validator is an object that will validate the firewall rules and annotations and provide feedback on either authentication or authorization issues.
+			// The Global validator is an object that will validate the firewall rules and annotations and provide feedback on either authentication or authorization issues.
 			"validator"                   : "CBAuthValidator@cbsecurity",
 			// Activate handler/action based annotation security
 			"handlerAnnotationSecurity"   : true,